How to Do More with Less using ManagePro

 2. There are less people to gather, research and organize information, contacts, leads.

-So here's one way to approach the issue.
-Imagine that you were to modify your relationship, your role, your action plan in dealing with the problem, and you only have time to MODIFY how you handle three things:
+So here’s one way to approach the issue.
+Imagine that you are going to modify your relationship, your role, your action plan in dealing with the problem, and you only have time to MODIFY how you handle three things:

 2. Time and